 Figure 3.6: Logistic regression fit from the three logistic regression models: Logistic:Sgen-Ricker, Logistic:Sgen-priorCap and Logistic:IFCRT LRP model using data from 1998 - 2020.
 Dots represent individual years and ‘x’ represents the latest year in the time series.
 The yellow vertical line shows the LRP estimate based on the requirement of a 50% probability of all CUs being above Sgen, while the yellow shaded region shows the associated 95% confidence interval around the LRP.
 LRPs (MLE estimates only; no confidence intervals) for three alternative probability thresholds, 66%, 90%, and 99%, are shown in blue, green, and orange, respectively.

 When the Logistic:Sgen-Ricker model was used, aggregate abundance-based LRPs ranged from 21,189 to 35,737 spawners, depending on whether the required probability of all CUs being above Sgen was moderate (50%) or very likely (99%) (Table ??).
 LRPs increased across all probability levels when the carrying capacity was assumed higher under the Logistic:Sgen-priorCap model (Table ??).
-The higher S values for most CUs under the alternative Logistic:Sgen_priorCap model formulation resulted in more historical years in which < 100% of CUs were above S. The result was a shift of the logistic curve to the right (Figure 3.6).
+The higher Sgen values for most CUs under the alternative Logistic:Sgen_priorCap model formulation resulted in more historical years in which < 100% of CUs were above Sgen.
+The result was a shift of the logistic curve to the right (Figure 3.6).
 LRPs based on the Logistic:Sgen_priorCap model ranged from 23,245 to 39,200 spawners, depending on whether the required probability of all CUs being above Sgen was moderate (50%) or very likely (99%).

 When CU status was based on the IFCRT distributional target, the fit of the logistic curve was more gradual than the two Sgen models due to a greater overlap in ‘successful’ (all CUs > distributional target) and ‘unsuccessful’ (<100% of CUs above distributional target) years at low to moderate aggregate abundances.
 In 3 of the 6 years with aggregate abundances below 20,000 spawners, the distributional target was not met for all CUs (Figure 3.6).
 LRPs based on this model also became increasingly large at high probability thresholds (Table ??).
 The LRP based on a 99% probability was 44,403 spawners, with a 95% confidence interval extending from 15,102 - 73,703 spawners.